skbolton/bitsonthemind/content/posts/cdpath.md

 optimizing.

-Here is the thing, out of all the directories we cd in and out of most of them are mostly likely common directories that we probably work with a lot.
+Here is the thing, out of all the directories we cd in and out of most of them are most likely common directories that we probably work with a lot.
 It would be nice if there was a way to jump to them more quickly.
 Sure we could define an alias that takes us right to a directory but unix has a better solution.
 Enter the `CDPATH`.